ChanR-Community/Intro_JavaScript_Meetup/README.md

 ***So what is a variable?***

-A variable is something that is not knowan, and can have any type of <u>Data</u>.
+A variable is something that is not known, and can have any type of <u>Data</u>.

 ---
 <br>